Pandur II (8×8): Philippine variant

+Prototypes

+Slovenian KOV "Krpan"

 The KOV "Krpan" (Kolesno Oklepno Vozilo, "Wheeled Armoured Vehicle") from Sistemska Tehnika Armas is the Slovenian license version of the Pandur II with a number of improvements and with 55% of its components and subsystems produced locally.
 This APC was proposed to the Slovenian Army but was not bought, because the Army decided to buy the Patria AMV instead.